1. What is GERC?

 GERC is comprised of CARE, International Medical Corps, International Rescue Committee, Mercy Corps, Oxfam America, Plan International USA, Save the Children and World Vision.

 3. Is GERC new?

 The Coalition originally came together in response to the 2017 hunger crisis in which more than 20 million people were at risk of famine, yet the crisis had not garnered the attention or fundraising support needed to stop the worst humanitarian crisis since WWII.
-The first appeal raised over $4 million dollars and helped people in ten countries.
-For example, In Yemen, International Medical Corps established 38 oral rehydration points for urgent care of suspected cholera patients and trained workers in early detection.
+The first appeal raised over $4 million dollars and helped people in 10 countries.
+For example, in Yemen, International Medical Corps established 38 oral rehydration points for urgent care of suspected cholera patients and trained workers in early detection.
 In South Sudan, CARE screened more than 3,700 children for malnutrition and established six mobile health sites.
 In Kenya, Save the Children screened nearly 7,000 children for malnutrition and reached over 5,000 people with therapeutic treatment supplies at its nutrition centers.

 4. Why is GERC becoming permanent?

 The need for humanitarian aid continues to expand.
 The UN estimates that one out of every 70 people around the world is caught up in a crisis.
 Natural disasters affect around 350 million people each year; more than 68 million were displaced by conflict in 2017.
 Humanitarian crises are also lasting longer — now an average of nine years.

 In a humanitarian system where funding is strained, creative solutions are needed.
 By collaborating and coordinating to raise funds and attention for these large-scale emergencies, together we believe we can be part of the solution to help the increasing number of people in need.

 5. Which emergency will you respond to first?